Tabletops are exposed to moisture, stains, and dirt — while polyurethane protects surfaces from these elements.

 - Buff The Finish

 The tools you need for this project are listed below.

 - Bristled paint brushes

 - A paint or wood stain as an undercoat (optional)

 - A shellac-based washcoat (optional)

-Note: If the surface is sealed with varnish, use a paint stripper to remove it.
+Note: If the surface is sealed with varnish (or another sealer), use a paint stripper to remove it.

 2. Wipe And Clean The TableTop

-After sanding, clean the tabletop.
-Cleaning will remove dust, dirt (if any), and stubborn stains from the surface.
+Clean the tabletop to remove dust, dirt (if any), and stubborn stains from the surface.

 - Damp a rag with mineral spirits.